 What is a zirconia bridge?
 Should I use it?
+How long does the zirconia bridge last?
+Is zirconia good for bridges?
 If you are missing a tooth or many teeth, you may feel ashamed to smile or laugh in the company of others.
 You may also undergo chewing or find that you unexpectedly lisp or whistle when you speak.
 If your missing teeth are keeping you back from enjoying your life, then it’s an opportunity for a bridge.
 One of best the options is Zirconia bridges.
 Let’s find out in this article!

 What is a dental bridge?